vedi97/8bit-input-SignMagnitude-adder/README.md

 Second input b  = 1011 = -3 in decimal

 Sign Magnitude python code adds these two signed binary numbers and it takes cares of the -0 and the overflow that occures in between the output data.

+**NOTE**
+Text output file for the 16bit input SMAdder is around 65K line of text, which can be used as ROM.
+It would take some time to open the file because of it's size.